heystevegray/dev-portfolio-netlify-cms/content/til/holy-tabs-batman.md

 ```toc
 exclude: Overview
 ```
 ## Summary
-Programmatically open new tabs in your terminal, and open your browser to `http://localhost:3000` with one `npm` script.

-## Description

 In this example we have a new [next js](https://nextjs.org/) application.
 We will add an `npm` script called `lazy` to do the following: